How to Track Competitors on Twitter

 Usually yes.
 Timelines help the team compare messaging, cadence, and changes in behavior across time, which is hard to do from isolated posts alone.

 Yes.
-Search results, account context, and timeline history can all feed summaries, change detection, ranking, and comparative briefs.
+Search results, account context, tweet details, and timeline history can feed summaries, change detection, ranking, competitive briefs, and MCP or agent workflows that need source-linked X data.

 How should I evaluate whether the workflow is working?

-The best test is whether competitor review becomes easier to repeat and easier to turn into a useful brief, watchlist, or decision support output.
+The best test is whether competitor review becomes easier to repeat and easier to turn into a useful brief, report, watchlist, dashboard, or decision support output.

 Turn competitor tracking into a workflow you can refresh on demand